OrganicClick/noSQL-social-network-api-challenge/README.md

  - Referenced for using index.js files in node.js applications (https://stackoverflow.com/questions/21063587/what-is-index-js-used-for-in-node-js-projects)
  - Documentation for use of Express routing (https://expressjs.com/en/guide/routing.html)
  - Referenced for use of CRUD operations using Mongoose and MongoDB (https://www.geeksforgeeks.org/node-js-crud-operations-using-mongoose-and-mongodb-atlas/)
+- Documentation referenced for use of controller and models in Mongoose (https://restful-api-node-typescript.books.dalenguyen.me/en/latest/using-controller-and-model.html)

 ## Contact
 To contact the owner of this repo, OrganicClick, please reach out via OrganicClick@exampleemail.com